AntonBryansky/SCM-QEP/README.md

 The MATLAB-based script for calculation of dispersion and attenuation curves for orthotropic plates bonded to isotropic substrate in decoupled Lamb leaky wave mode using Spectral Collocation Method.

 ## Paper
-A. A. Bryansky, R. R. Badykov, Paper name, Journal name (year).
+A. A. Bryansky, R. R. Badykov, Paper name, Journal name (year) Volume Pages-Pages.

 ## Files